Kūh-Zibad

 The terrain around the Qole-e Tir Mahi and Kuh-e zibad is mainly hilly.
 The highest point in the vicinity is 2775 meters above sea level, 17.7 km southeast of Qole-e Tir mahi.
-Around Kuh-e Zibad is very sparsely populated, with 5 inhabitants per square kilometer.
-Nearest society zibad, 8.5 km north of Kuh-e Zibad.
-The neighborhood around Kuh-e Zibad is barren with little or vegetation.
-In the neighborhood around the Kuh-e Zibad are unusually many named mountains and valleys.
+The area surrounding Kuh-e Zibad is very sparsely populated, having only 5 inhabitants per square kilometer, with the nearest settlement of any size being the village of Zibad, 8.5 km to the north of the mountain.
+The terrain abutting Kuh-e Zibad is largely barren, with little or no vegetation, thanks to its cold steppe climate and yet - unusually - boasts many named mountains and valleys.